SalehAhmedShafin/SalehAhmedShafin.github.io/_pages/experience.md

 # Professional Experience

-## Python Developer
+## AI Engineer
 **Codemen Solutions Limited**
-*December 2023 to Present*
+*December 2023 – Present*

-- Mastering Django, real-time applications, data manipulation (Pandas & NumPy), Python programming, data visualization (Matplotlib & Seaborn).
+- Developing and deploying AI solutions with **LLMs, AI Agents, and RAG-based document search** (Vector RAG, Graph RAG, Hybrid Search).
+- Building intelligent workflows using **FlowiseAI, ELSA WorkFlow**, and backend services with **FastAPI & Django**.
-- Proficient in working with databases, IoT (Internet of Things), and Docker.
+- Skilled in **data processing, analysis, and visualization** with Pandas, NumPy, and Matplotlib.
-- Dedicated to staying current with the latest technologies and industry trends.
+- Working with **Docker, AWS, and cloud-based deployments** for scalable AI systems.
-- Actively contributing to collaborative projects, participating in conferences, and emphasizing security in development processes.
+- Collaborating with global teams, contributing to research-driven projects, and ensuring **security and reliability** in production environments.

 ## ITEE Training Program Level-2
 **Bangladesh IT-engineers Examination Center (BD-ITEC) of Bangladesh Computer Council**